AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/tutorial.md

 by clicking on it, or by dragging a box which intersects the node.
 A selected node will be tinted blue.

-### Opening a node's tab for editing
+### Opening a node for editing
-Double-clicking on a node will open that node's tab for editing.
+Double-clicking on a node will open that node for editing.
-If you double-click on the *input* node, it will turn a dark cyan colour and the node's tab will appear on the left:
+If you double-click on the *input* node, it will turn a dark cyan colour and a view of the node will appear on the left, along with a tab to select that view when multiple node views are open:

 ![!An open but unused input node](inputopen.png)

-The node is cyan because the currently selected tab's node is tinted green, and the node is already tinted blue because it is selected.
+The node is cyan because the current view's node is tinted green, and the node is already tinted blue because it is selected in the graph.
 There are two selection models:

 * Multiple nodes can be selected in the graph; these are tinted blue.
-* A single node's tab can be open and currently being edited, this node is tinted green in the graph.
+* A single node's view can be open and currently being edited, this node is tinted green in the graph.
 * Nodes which are both being edited and are selected are tinted cyan.

-The tab for this particular node - *input* - shows what is being input.
+The view for this particular node - *input 0* - shows what external input is currently being read into PCOT on the input numbered 0.
 In this case it shows "None" because there is currently no input.

 ### Creating a new node